kapilamithrans-dev/FlexiOD/README.md

 npm run dev

-Visit http://localhost:3000 to access the admin panel Visit https://flexiod.onrender.com to access demo pages of Admin, Student and Staff Sample Credentials:
+Visit http://localhost:3000 to access the admin panel

+Visit https://flexiod.onrender.com to access demo pages of Admin, Student and Staff.

+Sample Credentials:
-Admin : Admin - 12345678
+- Admin : Admin - 12345678
-username of other staff and students is available in Admin. (password is 12345678 for all) NOTE : The demo page is learning purpose only.
+- username of other staff and students is available in Admin. (password is 12345678 for all)

+NOTE : The demo page is learning purpose only.